 • Serve chutney at room temperature over pork, ham, chicken or turkey.

 • Store in an airtight container in the fridge for up to 2 weeks, or freeze for up to 4 months in a freezer-safe container.
-Thaw overnight in the refrigerator.
-Remove from the fridge 30 minutes prior to serving.

 Notes

-Yields about 10 cups.
-Serving size is ¼ cup.
+Yield: About 10 cups.
+Serving Size: ¼ cup.

 Storage Instructions: Keep chutney in an airtight container in the fridge for up to 2 weeks, or freeze for up to 4 months in a freezer-safe container.
-Thaw overnight in the refrigerator.
-Remove from the fridge 30 minutes prior to serving.
-Since this recipe makes a dozen jars, I like to place a few in the freezer and give the rest as gifts!

 Variations:

-• Substitute dried fruit: Use your favorite dried fruit in place of raisins and craisins.
+• Substitute dried fruit: Use your favorite dried fruit in place of raisins and Craisins.

 Nutrition